Ypout07/cornhacks/README.md

 * Intuitive Proof for the  User: Each customer is able to easily enter their produce code and view a real, mapped trail of the life of their good, complete with security audits and verification.

-## Audit and Technical Feautres
+## Audit and Technical Features

-### The Proccess:
+### The Process:

 * Unique ID creation for each batch, complete with QR code generation with easy downloading at the genesis block when a batch is created.
 These codes are placed on each crate and get monitored throughout the supply chain.

 * Easy scanning and blockchain updating over each transfer step is encouraged using both the QR codes, natural input parsing, and GPS coordinates.
 This simultaneously allows for chain verification and forking of the batch.

 * Beautiful and robust customer-focused features.
-The consumer can easily input their produce's code (e.g. APL2-65T2-CRATE_1)and view a real globe, highlighting each step of the process and giving the much-needed piece of mind for the customer.
+The consumer can easily input their produce's code (e.g. APL2-65T2-CRATE_1) and view a real globe, highlighting each step of the process and giving the much-needed peace of mind for the customer.

 ### Auditing Features: